nazar-pc/webtorrent-dht/readme.md

 Patches `response()` method for `find_node`, `get_peer` and `get` queries by re-sending WebRTC `offer` signaling data to the peers queried node is about to respond with (using `peer_connection` query) and injects `signals` key into the response with WebRTC `answer` signaling data and same number of entries and order as corresponding `nodes` or `values` key.

 Patches `emit` method to capture firing `query` event for `peer_connection` query and handles it itself (while not canceling `query` event as such) by consuming WebRTC `offer` signaling data and responding with WebRTC `answer` signaling data.
-Also associates nodes IDs with corresponding WebRTC peers connections by calling `webrtc-socket.add_id_mapping()` method.
+Also associates nodes IDs with corresponding WebRTC peers connections.

 ### webrtc-socket
 Implements the subset of `dgram` interface (`address`, `bind`, `close`, `emit`, `on` and `send` methods) as used by `k-rpc-socket` (exactly what is used, nothing more) and superset on top of it with features used by `k-rpc-socket-webrtc` and `webtorrent-dht`.

-`address` method returns information about where WebSocket server is listening, object with keys `address` and `port`.
+* `address` method returns information about where WebSocket server is listening, object with keys `address` and `port`

-`bind` method starts WebSocket server on specified address and port (both should be specified explicitly).
+* `bind` method starts WebSocket server on specified address and port (both should be specified explicitly)

-`close` method closes all WebRTC connections and stops WebSocket server if it is running.
+* `close` method closes all WebRTC connections and stops WebSocket server if it is running

-`emit` method emits an event with arguments.
+* `emit` method emits an event with arguments

-`on` method adds handler for an event.
+* `on` method adds handler for an event

-`send` method first checks if there is an established WebRTC connection to specified address and port, if not - assumes WebSocket address and port were specified, so that it will establish WebSocket connection, use it for establishing WebRTC connection, will close WebSocket connection and create an alias to use WebRTC connection instead next time.
+* `send` method first checks if there is an established WebRTC connection to specified address and port, if not - assumes WebSocket address and port were specified, so that it will establish WebSocket connection, use it for establishing WebRTC connection, will close WebSocket connection and create an alias to use WebRTC connection instead next time

-All other methods are implementation details and might be changed at any time< thus should not be relied upon.
+There are a few of public methods exposed by `webrtc-socket`:
+* `get_id_mapping(id : string)` - Allows to get `simple-peer` instance by node's ID if connection is already established
+* `add_tag(id : string, association : string)` - Allows to tag connection to specified node ID so that connection will not be closed until at least one tag is left
+* `del_tag(id : string, association : string)` - Remove tag from connection to specified node ID, if no tags left on connection - it will be closed

+There are also a few events exposed by `webrtc-socket`:
+* `node_connected` with string argument `id` - Is fired when there is a new connection established
+* `node_disconnected` with string argument `id` - Is fired when there is a connection was closed

 ## Contribution
 Feel free to create issues and send pull requests (for big changes create an issue first and link it from the PR), they are highly appreciated!